oltea-negru/moist-crumb/README.md

 - Consistent animations for transitions and weather effects
 - Better empty state on first launch
 - (Goes wihout saying but) More test coverage
+- Create a more cohesive theme and extract hard coded values of color and padding into a centralised format

 #### Additional functionalities
 - OpenWheather provides a lot more data that the few fields shown above.
 It could be extended to show country, wind speed etc.